 - If I become aware or have good reason to suspect, that you have knowledge of:

 - A past or future incident/situation that may be dangerous or harmful to a child, you or another adult, and that is not known to the relevant authorities.

 - Future or past criminal activity that has not been resolved in law.
 This means any criminal activity, of which the relevant authorities are either unaware of or a case they know about which they consider not to be closed (provided you do not present information in therapy which would reasonably re-open the case).
 This does not include parking or traffic offences unless there is an intent, by you or anyone else, to cause danger to yourself or others, or that it is deemed to be a “serious offence”.
 For our purposes, a serious offence is something for which you could be imprisoned and for which the sentence (not necessarily imprisonment) hasn’t yet been served.

 In these circumstances, I will work with you to make appropriate disclosures.

 It is also compulsory to report terrorism, potential radicalisation, money laundering and female genital mutilation to the appropriate authorities.

-Other than as required by law, I will routinely discuss your case with my supervisor in order to ensure that you get the best service.
-My supervisor will have access to your details in order to contact you and offer you ongoing care if I am suddenly unavailable.
+Other than as required by law, I will routinely discuss your case with my supervisor to ensure that you get the best service.
+My supervisor will have access to your details to contact you and offer you ongoing care if I am suddenly unavailable.
 I may talk or write to your GP (but I will not give any personal details beyond what you are working on).

 I am strongly committed to anti-discrimination.
 I value difference and diversity and do not discriminate on the grounds of age, gender and gender identity, sexual preference or orientation, marital/partnership status, religion, race, colour, national origin, disability, heritage or political belief.